wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 If no upper level sharer is present, the `Inv` can be immediately completed by calling `sendResponseDown()` to send the `AckInv` to the lower level, and then calling `deallocate()` on both directory and data arrays.
 The MSHR data, if any, is also cleared.

+For `I_B` state blocks, the `Inv` event just orders before it, and causes both the directory and the data entry, if one exists, to be deallocated.
+For `I` state blocks, the `Inv` event is ignored, and no response will be sent.